-In response to this demand, the Auckland Unitary Plan has identified 15,000 hectares of predominantly rural land for future urbanisation over the next 30 years (sometimes referred to as ‘greenfields’).
+In response to the projected growth of Auckland’s demand, the Auckland Unitary Plan has identified 15,000 hectares of predominantly rural land for future urbanisation over the next 30 years (sometimes referred to as ‘greenfields’).
 This future urban growth land is further detailed in a sub-plan called the Future Urban Land Supply Strategy, an is equivalent to an area about 1.5 times the size of urban Hamilton, to be located in the following areas of greater Auckland:

 Auckland Transport(external link), the NZ Transport Agency(external link) and Auckland Council(external link) identified a need to determine the most appropriate transport responses to support this projected growth.
 As a result, in 2015 they formed the Supporting Growth Programme – formerly known as the Transport for Future Urban Growth Programme - to investigate, plan and deliver the transport networks needed to connect these urban growth areas over the next 30 years.